Guardians vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cleveland Guardians and Jose Ramirez will hit the field against the Chicago White Sox and Andrew Vaughn on Monday at 6:10 PM ET, in the first of a three-game series at Progressive Field.
+The Cleveland Guardians versus Chicago White Sox game on Tuesday at 6:10 PM ET will showcase a pair of hot hitters in Josh Naylor and Luis Robert.

-The Guardians are listed as -125 moneyline favorites for this matchup with the White Sox (+105).
-The total is 9 runs for this contest (with -105 odds to go over and -115 odds to go under).
+Bookmakers list the Guardians as -135 favorites on the moneyline, while giving the underdog White Sox +110 moneyline odds.
+The over/under is 8 runs for this game (with -115 odds to hit the over and -105 odds to go under).

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.